-Chinese is one of the most important business languages, as it is second only to English in terms of being the most spoken, so here are a few important things to know while creating your localization strategy.
+Chinese is one of the most important business languages.
+It is second only to English in terms of being the most spoken, so here are a few important things to know while creating your localization strategy.

 With a large population and a growing number of middle-class consumers, the Chinese market has been a new hotspot for businesses.
 The Chinese market can be a successful market for your business if it’s done right.
-It’s easier than ever to crack this market with the expansion of technology, online shopping, ecommerce translation services, and eLearning platforms.
-However, there are some major points to consider if you want to localize in a Chinese area or region as there are many ways localizing can go wrong when expanding into this language.
+It’s easier than ever to crack this market with the growth of technology, online shopping, eCommerce translation services, and eLearning platforms.
+However, there are some major points to consider if you want to localize for a Chinese area or region, as there are many pitfalls when localizing to Chinese.

-Chinese is an old and very diverse language.
-In mainland China alone, there are around 70 million people who belong to 55 different minority groups, each with their own dialect and some that don’t even have a distinguishable written form.
+Chinese is an old and diverse language.
+In mainland China alone, around 70 million people belong to 55 different minority groups, each with their dialect and some that don’t even have a distinguishable written form.
 However, with the establishment of the People’s Republic of China, Mandarin was chosen as the official language of the country.
-Today, more than 70 of the Chinese population speak Mandarin.
+Today, more than 70% of the Chinese population speaks Mandarin.

-Written traditional Chinese is around 6000 years old and is the oldest written language in the world.
-Cantonese speakers generally still use these characters while Mandarin speakers generally use simplified characters (though not always).
-Simplified characters have been around significantly less in comparison to its traditional counterpart as it emerged at the same time as the start of the People’s Republic of China.
-The People’s Republic of China was formed in 1949 and at the time, the majority of Chinese could not read or write.
-In an effort to improve literacy, Mao Zedong decided to initiate a new system of simplified Chinese in which around 2000 Chinese characters were simplified.
+Written Traditional Chinese is around 6000 years old and is the oldest written language in the world.
+Cantonese speakers generally still use these characters, as do Mandarin speakers in Taiwan.
+Mandarin speakers in China use Simplified Chinese characters.
+Simplified characters have been around significantly less than their traditional counterpart as they were formalized at the beginning of the People’s Republic of China.
+The People’s Republic of China was formed in 1949, and at the time, the majority of Chinese could not read or write.
+To improve literacy, Mao Zedong initiated a new system of Simplified Chinese, simplifying around 2000 Chinese characters by reducing the number of strokes used for each character.
 Simplified Chinese was first used in 1956.

-While there are a variety of different spoken dialects of Chinese, these are the two major forms of writing.
+While there are various spoken dialects of Chinese, these are the two major forms of writing.
 This is handy as even if the spoken dialect is different, Chinese can generally communicate through writing.

-Seven major dialects are used in China and its special administrative regions.
-If you want to reach the Chinese market with your business you need to know what region your aim is and what Chinese dialect variety is spoken there.
+Seven major dialects are used in China and its Special Administrative Regions (SARs).
+To reach the Chinese market with your business, you need to know where your target market is and what Chinese form is used there.

 |Mandarin (Putonghua)||Most of mainland China, Taiwan, Macau|